Frequently Asked Questions

 No, experiences in the field may not be used to meet the minimum course requirements.
 However, we encourage you to list this experience on your resume or curriculum vitae as well as describe these experiences in your personal statement.

 As long as I meet all of the minimum requirements, will I be admitted to the program?

 No, selections for the program are competitive.
-We admit up to 20 students each year and receive approximately 75 applications.
-Selections are determined by GPA (last 60 credits), resume/CV, personal statement, and letters of recommendation.
+Our three-year admission rate is 33%.
+We only admit 20 students per year.
+Selections are determined by GPA (last 60 credits - average GPA of admitted students is 3.7), resume/CV, personal statement, and letters of recommendation.
 Please see the Admissions page for more details about the selection process.